Did you know that stress is one of the major reasons behind missing periods?

 It’s hard to remove everyday stress from your life, however, you can handle it better, which in turn should help your periods return.

 What are the best ways to tackle stress?

 Exercise: Working out releases endorphins, which makes you feel better.
 If you feel really stressed, try something like boxing, which will release all those pent-up frustrations!

 Eating well: During really stressful times it can be hard to eat well but ensuring you’re getting a balanced diet is essential to help you cope.
 Step away from the takeaway and instead eat nuts, broccoli, salmon and dark chocolate – all of which have properties to help reduce your stress levels.

 Taking time out: When stress hits it can be hard to have fun.
-Try and enjoy a night out with friends or partake in a favorite hobby.
+Try and enjoy a night out with friends or partake in a favourite hobby.
 This allows your brain and body to have a break from the stress in your life.